-Recently a lot of our Atticus team took part in a CPR course in order to advance the corporate health, all of whom found the knowledge extremely beneficial.
+Recently a lot of our Atticus team took part in CPR training in order to advance the corporate health, all of whom found the knowledge extremely beneficial.
 This training is crucial for our environment, however we encourage everyone and anyone to take the time to participate in a CPR or first-aid course.

 Here is a link to Australian courses https://resus.org.au/courses/

 Cardiopulmonary resuscitation (CPR) is a first-aid technique that can be used if someone is not breathing properly or if their heart has stopped.

 CPR involves chest compression’s and rescue breaths that help circulate blood and oxygen in the body.
 This can help keep the brain and vital organs alive.